-They’re in Kluane (including Mt Logan, Canada’s highest mountain at an incredible 5959m), which is actually part of one of the world’s largest protected areas.
+They’re in Kluane National PArk (including Mt Logan, Canada’s highest mountain at an incredible 5959m), which is actually part of one of the world’s largest protected areas.
 Soldier’s Summit offers a great viewpoint of the shockingly bright Kluane Lake.

-Two Alaska Highway Road Trip Essentials
+Alaska Highway Road Trip Essentials

 Simply put, this is the bible of Alaska Highway travel.
-The Milepost is a mile-by-mile guide to the Alaska Highway plus all of the major roads leading to it.
+The Milepost is a mile-by-mile guide to the Alaska Highway as well as all of the major roads leading to it.
 Every single thing on the road is mentioned, from gas stations and campgrounds to pullouts, viewpoints and even signposts.